 Knowledge of the axes of the airway and how to optimize position is crucial to success.
 The laryngoscope blade performs the final adjustment of those axes, but can’t bring the larynx into view by itself.

-To orally intubate you need to bring the path from the incisor teeth to the larynx into a straight line.
+Good intubation technique requires you to bring the path from the incisor teeth to the larynx into a straight line.
 This path has three axes:

 - axis of the cavity of the mouth (oral axis)